272Dev/Fluent-modded/README.md

 # FluentModded

-A modified version of the [Fluent](https://github.com/dawid-scripts/Fluent) UI library for Roblox, extended with extra themes, WindUI-inspired elements, multi-pack icon support, and quality-of-life improvements.
+A modified version of the [Fluent](https://github.com/dawid-scripts/Fluent) UI library for Roblox, extended with extra themes,multi-pack icon support, and quality-of-life improvements.

 ---